pranavmodi/bakerybot/README.md

 # Bakery Chatbot

-A simple chatbot for a bakery that uses OpenAI's API to handle customer queries.
+Agents for a bakery that uses OpenAI's API to handle customer queries.

+- Handles customer queries about the bakery's products and services
+- Accomplishes order taking for immediate pickup, custom order, payment and refunds
+- Uses multiple agents to handle different types of workflows

 ## Setup